xcp-ng/xcp-ng-org/docs/project/development-process/local-rpm-build.md

 Then follow the same steps as before to build the RPM.

-## 🖥️ An XCP-ng host as a build environment {#an-xcp-ng-host-as-a-build-environment}
+## :desktop_computer: An XCP-ng host as a build environment {#an-xcp-ng-host-as-a-build-environment}
 You can also turn any XCP-ng host (preferrably installed in a VM.
 Don't sacrifice a physical host for that) into a build environment: all the tools and build dependencies are available from the default RPM repositories for XCP-ng, or from CentOS and EPEL repositories.

 You won't benefit from the convenience scripts from [xcp-ng-build-env](https://github.com/xcp-ng/xcp-ng-build-env) though.